moliver28/research-handbook/content/job-families/finance/corporate-controller/accounting-operations.md

 #### VP, Accounting Operations Responsibilities

-- Serve as a key contributor to the development of the operational and system road map for finance
+- Serve as the key leader in the development of the operational and system road map for finance
 - Responsible for leading system and process improvement across the organization, especially in the areas of Payroll, Accounts Payable, Billing Operations and Commissions
 - Ensure efficient day-to-day operations across the finance organization through the management and execution of best practices in all internal processes and systems
 - Develop unified desktop procedures across the organization to enable better training across the organization